geoffreyphipps/fletcherpratt/README.md

 Many cruisers had no turreted main battery guns, all were in casemates.
 In this case the code is "All casemate" and therefore half the guns fire on each broadside, with no fore or aft coverage.

+All secondaries are assumed to be braodside, therefore the number in the CSV is halved.